 - Bank account number

-- Names of companies legal representatives (company directors names)
+- Names of the company’s legal representatives (company directors’ names)

-2. Validate the contact person’s information.
-The verification staff to contact the person in charge when going over the documents.
+2. Validate your personal information.
+The verification staff will contact you personally when going over the documents.
 Businesses will need to provide:

 - Contact’s full name

 3. Upload supporting documents.
 Provide supporting documentation for all the information you have submitted.
 Make sure to scan the documents in color before uploading them.
 The documents needed are: